BareBones-RPG/BareBones-RPG.github.io/README.md

 BareBones is a dangerous game for PCs, with death being a possible outcome at the table.
 0 means you are dying.

 - The down player can do an epic attack and automatically die after the epic attack.
-- Or GM or Player can roll a death timer by rolling a d3.
-At the moment, the player goes over the x amount of rounds.
+- The fallen player will use GRIT as the death timer.
+This will give enough time for other players to patch or heal the fallen player.
 - If the PC is not handled with a medical kit or magic, the PC will roll a Saved By a Bone (Death Save).

 ## Saved By A Bone

 A player may roll a Saved by a Bone.
 This is our death save.
+If the player rolls, a 1 BL is not allowed.

 - If you roll a 1, this means the PC is dead.
 - 2-4, they are still bleeding out.
 The **GM will roll a d2 death timer**.